hpe-storage/scod/docs/csi_driver/deployment.md

 ## Operator

 The [Operator pattern](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/) is based on the idea that software should be instantiated and run with a set of custom controllers in Kubernetes.
-It creates a native experience for any software running in Kubernetes.
+It creates a native experience for any software running on Kubernetes.

 The official HPE CSI Operator for Kubernetes is hosted on [OperatorHub.io](https://operatorhub.io/operator/hpe-csi-operator).
-The CSI Operator images are hosted both on docker.io and officially certified containers on Red Hat Ecosystem Catalog.
+The CSI Operator images are hosted both on quay.io and officially certified containers in the Red Hat Ecosystem Catalog.

 ### Red Hat OpenShift Container Platform